qavajs/qavajs.github.io/docs/intro.md

     When I type '<term>' to 'Wikipedia > Search Input' And I click 'Wikipedia > Search Button'
-    And I expect text of 'Wikipedia Article > Title' equals '<term>' And I wait until text of 'Wikipedia Article > Title' not to contain 'Python' And I wait until 'Wikipedia Article > Title' to be visible And I expect 'Wikipedia Article > Title' to be visible
+    And I expect text of 'Wikipedia Article > Title' equals '<term>' And I expect text of 'Wikipedia Article > Title' not to contain 'Python' And I expect 'Wikipedia Article > Title' to be visible And I expect 'Wikipedia Article > Title' to be visible

     Examples: